wongjiahau/Junit-setup-tutorial/README.md

 ```
 *Make sure you are inside `~/junit_demo` before you run the following commands.*

-Then, compile and run the file using `jrun` :
+Then, compile and run the file using `junitrun` :
 ```
-jrun TestJunit.java
+junitrun TestJunit.java
 ```